dodid/minitrade/docs/index.md

     The credentials are saved in a local database.
 Be sure to secure the access to the server.

     ![Minitrade web UI - performance ](https://imgur.com/Y0lPTQx.jpg)

-3. Telegram bot (required)

-    Configure a Telegram bot to receive notifications and to control trader execution.
-Follow [the instructions](https://medium.com/geekculture/generate-telegram-token-for-bot-api-d26faf9bf064) to create a bot, and take note of the token and chat ID.
-Configure those in web UI.
-On saving the configuration, a test message will be sent.
-Setup is successful if the message can be received.

-    After changing telegram settings, restart all minitrade processes to make the change effective.

-4. Email provider (optional)

-    Configure a **[Mailjet](https://mailjet.com)** account to receive email notifcations about backtesting and trading results.
-A free-tier account should be enough.
-Configure authorized senders in Mailjet, otherwise sending will fail.
-Try use different domains for senders and receivers if free email services like Hotmail, Gmail are used, otherwise, e.g., an email sending from a Hotmail address, through 3rd part servers, to the same or another Hotmail address is likely to be treated as spam and not delivered.
-Sending from Hotmail address to Gmail address or vice versa increases the chance of going through.
-On saving the configuration, a test email will be sent.
-Setup is successful if the email can be received.

 5. Strategy